williamwissemann/record_keeper/docs/source/index.rst

 Quick Start
 ===========

-record_keeper is available on PyPI and can be installed with `pip <https://pip.pypa.io>`_.
+record-keeper is available on PyPI and can be installed with `pip <https://pip.pypa.io>`_.

 .. code-block:: console

     $ pip install record_keeper

-After installing record_keeper you can use it like any other Python module.
+After installing record-keeper you can use it like any other Python module.

 Here is a simple example: